TonyLim658/petit-salon/README.md

 This project is based thanks to the template of NextjsTemplates Here is the original template: https://startup.nextjstemplates.com/

-This project is a static website for the Poule Party project, a festival in France.
+This project is a static website for the Petit Salon project, a festival in France.
 It compiles main information such as place, date, events...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>